Lake Tahoe License Plate Program

 Water Quality Improvements

-- Reclaiming Tahoe’s Lakebed: A SCUBA-enabled underwater litter clean-up in Lake Tahoe: Clean up the Cayes conducted an underwater shorezone litter removal along six miles of Lake Tahoe shoreline.
-Removed trash will be categorized by source and size and documented by the Desert Research Institute and the UC Davis Tahoe Environmental Research Center.
-(2020) https://cleanupthelake.org/
+• 72-mile Lake Tahoe SCUBA Clean-up: Clean up the Lake conducted an underwater shorezone litter removal along the entire 72-miles of Lake Tahoe shoreline.
+A volunteer based underwater clean-up focused on remediating the subsurface of the lake bed via SCUBA.
+This stewardship project not only removed litter from the lakebed, but also educated the public and informed local stakeholders about the extent and types of litter accumulation in Lake Tahoe.
+Removed trash was categorized by source and size and documented by the Desert Research Institute and the UC Davis Tahoe Environmental Research Center.
+(2022) https://cleanupthelake.org/

 Aquatic Invasive Species Projects